 Victoria Tilney McDonough writes about what makes people tick — and why — in whatever work or life situation they are in.
 She has worked as a writer and editor at St. Jude Children's Research Hospital, Memorial Sloan-Kettering Cancer Center, and for various publications, websites, and other health care and educational organizations.
 She also produced various sections for RehabManager.com, a website devoted to physical therapists and their patients.
 She has been published in The New York Times Book Review, Elle, Scholastic, Harvard, TimeOut, and FilmMaker; in many university alumni magazines; and on Salon.com and the AP News Wire, among others.

 Kelly holds a degree in Web Content, Design, & Marketing and began her career with WETA Learning Media in 2004 as a Web Producer for LDOnline.org -- a position she was passionate about after a sister's struggle with dyslexia.
-Now, as the Associate Manager of Online Media, she contributes her creative ideas and new media savviness to BrainLine through social networking, online video, widgets, mobile, and other emerging web trends.
+Now, as the Associate Manager of Online Media, she contributes her creative ideas and new media savviness to BrainLine through interactive campaigns, graphics and video, mobile strategy, and other emerging web trends.

 Address: 2775 S Quincy Street.
 Arlington, VA 22206